CHuanSite/bovs2/README.md

 y_test = mnistData$y_test
 ```

-Train models in keras with different model architectures,
+Train models in keras with different model architectures, a small amount of models is used in this example,
 ```
 model_list = list()
 ## The structure of the model